-- Remove the dress guard by pressing down the two hooks at the top.
-Tilt the guard forward and lift out. - Lift the radiant upward to clear the metal retaining bar then pull out bottom first. - Fit the new radiant by inserting its top under the top lip of the radiant box then swing the bottom of the radiant over and behind the retaining bar.
+To remove the dress guard, gently pull the centre of the dress guard with one hand and carefully spring out one end of the dress guard with the other.
+Slide the other side of the dress guard clear of the fixing holes.
+Take care not to scratch the trim.
+Lift the radiant upward to clear the metal retaining bar then pull out bottom first.

+Fit the new radiant by inserting its top under the top lip of the radiant box then swing the bottom of the radiant over and behind the retaining bar.
 It is important that the rear face of the radiants rest against the horizontal ribs in the rear panel.

-There will be a small gap between their bottom front - ribs in the rear panel.
-There will be a small gap between their bottom front edges and the retaining channel at the front of the radiant box. - Replace the dress guard.
-Locate the bottom of the dress guard in the two holes in the bottom panel apron.
-Push the guard back so that the two spring projections at the top of the guard engage in the slots under the front decorative canopy.
+There will be a small gap between their bottom front edges and the retaining channel at the front of the radiant box.
+Replace the dress guard.
+To do this locate one side of the dress guard into the two side fixing holes.
+Spring the dress guard slightly and locate into the opposite fixing holes.
+Take care not to scratch the trim.